Rural, Small and Tribal Grant

 • Educational workshops on cesspools and decentralized wastewater systems

-• Clear, accessible information on replacement pathways and management options
+• Clear, accessible information on replacement pathways as well as funding and management options

 These efforts empower residents, property owners, and local leaders to make informed decisions and actively participate in wastewater planning.
 As this project progresses, community outreach and public education activities will continue to evolve, responding to community needs, feedback, and emerging opportunities for engagement.
 Outreach strategies, materials, and events will be refined to ensure they remain relevant, culturally responsive, and impactful.